-In accordance with the Companies Act 2006 (the 'Act') (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), the Directors provide this Statement describing the ways in which they have had regard to the matters set out in section 172(1) of the Act, when performing their duty to promote the success of the Company under section 172.
-Further details on key actions in this regard are also contained within the Directors' Report on pages 10 to 11.
+In accordance with the Companies Act 2006 (the 'Act'), the Directors of the Board provide this Statement, describing how they have had regard to the matters set out in Section 172(1) of the Act when fulfilling their key duty to promote the success of the Company, under Section 172 of the Act.

-In accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018), this Statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders.
-The Company is a subsidiary of Lloyds Banking Group, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this statement where relevant.
+This statement also provides examples of how the Directors have engaged with and had regard to the interests of key stakeholders.
+The Company has Lloyds Banking Group plc as its ultimate parent company, and as such follows many of the processes and practices of Lloyds Banking Group, which are further referred to in this statement where relevant.